mookman288/FrozenBones-Bulma/README.md

 ### Bulma

-This version of FrozenBones integrates the Bulma CSS framework using the Node.js package manager, and Gulp.
+This child theme of FrozenBones integrates the Bulma CSS framework using the Node.js package manager, and Gulp.
 After cloning this repository, you can build a fresh copy of this theme:

 1. `npm install` or `yarn install`.
 2. `npm install -g gulp` or `yarn global gulp`.
 3. `gulp` or `gulp watch` with `--dev` as necessary.

+Note: releases on the official repository are in dev mode.

 ### Introduction